Shoulder Ultrasound

 Subscapular tendon

-The forearm is in supination and external rotation.
+The forearm is placed in supination and external rotation.

-The probe is brought medially to examine the SSC tendon passing underneath the coracoid process.
+The ultrasound probe is positioned medially to visualize the subscapularis (SSC) tendon as it passes beneath the coracoid process.

 Video of normal subscapular movement